If you’ve come here expecting a list of our favourite sandwich buckets, then we can only apologise for the misleading advertising.

 The undisputed champion of the grilled cheese sandwich, Camden’s Cheese Bar started out as a street food truck specialising in these molten mothers before getting a bricks-and-mortar spot (and then a cheese conveyor belt restaurant, and then a barge.
 Who doesn’t love a gimmick).
 The upshot?
 You can now gorge on sourdough packed with goat’s cheese & honey; Bishop Stilton with beer fruit chutney and Ogleshield with smoked bacon… and have somewhere to wash your hands and face afterwards.

-Details: Camden Stable Market, NW1 8AH Open Wed-Mon for lunch & dinner
+Details: Camden Stable Market, NW1 8AH | Open daily

 Beigel Bake | Brick Lane

-Brick Lane’s Beigel Bake has been open – pretty much continuously – since 1976.
+Brick Lane‘s Beigel Bake has been open – pretty much continuously – since 1976.
 Open 24/7, they diligently turn out over 7,000 bagels a night, which are then wrapped around some of the finest salt beef, lox and gherkins in the city.
-Their best-sellers are creeping up towards the £10 mark, but some of the lesser-known menu items (filled with things like Nutella, or chopped herring) will still get you change from a fiver.
+Their best-sellers are creeping up towards the £10 mark, but most of the lesser-known menu items (filled with things like Nutella, or chopped herring) will still get you change from a fiver.

-Details: 159 Brick Lane, London E1 6SB Always open
+Details: 159 Brick Lane, London E1 6SB | Always open

 Chatsworth Bakehouse | Crystal Palace

 Chatsworth founders Tom and Sian started out making loaves for themselves in lockdown.
 Soon, their neighbours wanted a slice of the action.
-And now, a couple of years later, they have half the neighbourhood – and plenty of visitors from further afield – queuing up outside their first proper bakery in Crystal Palace.
+And now, a couple of years later, they have half the neighbourhood – and plenty of visitors from further afield – queuing up outside their pair of dinky bakeries in Crystal Palace.
 It’s a teeny tiny operation but their sandwiches are in huge demand, so there’s a pretty tight system in place: on Monday you can check the week’s menu and put your order in, on Tuesday the team hit the markets to pick up the best ingredients, and then you can pick up your sarnie from Wednesday through to Friday.
 And with fillings like confit potato & roasted peppers; pistachio mortadella with sherry aioli; and tuna with smashed artichoke and balsamic pickled shallots… it’ll be worth the wait.

-Details: 120a Anerley Road, SE19 2NA Pick-up pre-ordered sandwiches Wed-Fri
+Details: 120a Anerley Road, SE19 2NA | Pick-up pre-ordered sandwiches Wed-Fri

-Dom’s Subs | Hackney & Liverpool Street
+Dom’s Subs | Hackney & The City

 You will submit to Dom’s Subs.
 Why?
 Spicy Thai ground chicken with pickled cucumbers and red chillies; the Cold Cuts, with four kinds of cold meats with provolone and vinegar peppers; and broccoli with confit garlic, roast aubergines and marinated artichokes.
 That’s why.
-DS comes to you from the gang behind Lanark Coffee, and their two outlets are barely big enough to swing one of their outsized subs in.
+DS comes to you from the gang behind Lanark Coffee, and their outlets are barely big enough to swing one of their outsized subs in.
 So it’s takeaway only – but they also run their own delivery system.

 The Black Pig | Borough

 The best bread for sandwiches is a contentious and divisive topic, just topped narrowly by Brexit.
-Putting in a good argument for the ciabatta corner, though, is Borough Market’s Black Pig stall, which specialises in deluxe muffaletta.
+Putting in a good argument for the ciabatta corner, though, is Borough Market‘s famed Black Pig stall, which specialises in deluxe muffaletta.
 That’s a sandwich invented by Sicilians who moved to New Orleans in the early 20th century.
 Here, you’ll find them stuffed with slow-roasted free-range pork shoulder and some combination of aioli; fennel & apple slaw and honey truffle mayo; and scorched over a Big Green Egg grill.
 It’s worth going for the added slap of S’ott olio, a fermented chilli sauce with confit garlic.

-Details: 8 Southwark Street, London, SE1 1TL Open Mon-Sat, 10am-5pm
+Details: 8 Southwark Street, London, SE1 1TL | Open Tues-Sun, 10am-5pm (4pm Sun)

 Secret Sandwich Shop | Notting Hill